lexibank/bremerberta/README.md

-# A Sociolinguistic Survey of Six Berta Speech Varieties in Ethiopia
+# CLDF dataset derived from Bremer's "Sociolinguistic Survey of Six Berta Speech Varieties in Ethiopia" from 2016

 Cite the source dataset as